danbro/CourseraML/README.md

 CourseraML
 ==========

-Practical Machine Learning Course through Coursera
+Practical Machine Learning Course (Coursera Data Analysis Specialization)

+This repository contains the necessary files for the Course project in Practical Machine Learning